Cleverhood Waterproof Garment Care

 We sat down with some Chemists that have been designing state-of-the-art durable water repellents for over 45 years.
 They design coatings which all the top outerwear brands use.
 This is how they care for their DWR garments.

 Do not wash your garment, frequently.
 In fact, put off that first wash as long as possible to preserve the DWR.
-If your garment gets dirty, spot clean with a rag, warm water, and a mild detergent.
-When you do finally wash, machine wash warm with just a little mild detergent, machine dry warm.
+If your garment gets dirty, spot clean with a rag, cold water, and a mild detergent.
+When you do finally wash, machine wash cold with just a little mild detergent, machine dry warm.
 The low heat helps reinvorgorate the DWR.

 We do not recommend adding a spray-on or wash-in DWR, this will inhibit the performance of your original DWR.